precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 5. Release all modifiers
 <!-- Animation of the above steps -->

 If you don't like holding down keys, you can afford to use one-shot mods instead since the modifiers are on a layer.
 This approach has been popularized by [Callum Oakley's userspace](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum).
+To make the most of this alternative approach, don't use layer-tap keys.
+Only "pure" layer switching keys like `MO(layer)` remove the involvement of the tapping term.

 ### Combos